Magento vs Shopify

 Magento has around 5,000 extensions you can buy from the Marketplace.
 Out of these, about 1,970 are free to install.
 The paid ones can run up to $2,000, though you likely won’t need them.

-The price depends on who made the extension and if you need expert help installing it.
-First, of course, you’ll want some coding experience and PHP knowledge to install them yourself.
+First, you’ll want some coding experience and PHP knowledge to install them yourself.
 Fortunately, the knowledge required isn’t too advanced.

 An Extensive List of Features